A relativistic discrete spacetime formulation of 3+1 QED

+3/ This is what needs be applied across space to make up the basis changes substep of the $3+1$ Dirac QCA.

 \paragraph{The transport sub-step} of the $3+1$ Dirac QCA is recovered from that of the $3+1$ Dirac QW in a similar fashion.
-It moves the first two qubits in the $\eta$ direction while moving the last two in the direction $-\eta$.
-This is done by first swapping the first two qubits with the last two using a on-site operator $\overline{\mathbf{S}}$, then applying a transport operator which will swap these pairs of qubits with neighbouring ones in the $\eta$ direction using an across-two-sites operator $\overline{\mathbf{T}}_{\eta}$.
-Again each of these is obtained by decomposing the corresponding $3+1$ Dirac QW on-sites operators into two qubit-gates, and replacing them by their multi-particle sector extensions, as illustrated in Fig. \ref{fig:transport3}.\\ For $\overline{\mathbf{S}}$ we get, \PA{as acting on some $\ket{\psi}^{(x,3)(x,2)(x,1)(x,0)}$}:
+It moves the first and last qubits in the $\eta$ direction while moving the middle two qubits in the direction $-\eta$.
+This is done by first swapping the first two qubits with one another, and then the middle qubits with one another, using a on-site operator $\overline{\mathbf{S}}_1$, second by applying a transport operator which will swap these pairs of qubits with neighbouring ones in the $\eta$ direction using an across-two-sites operator $\overline{\mathbf{T}}_{\eta}$, and finally by first swapping the middle two qubits with one another, and then the last two qubits with one another, using a on-site operator $\overline{\mathbf{S}}_2$.
+Again each of these is obtained by decomposing the corresponding $3+1$ Dirac QW on-sites operators into two qubit-gates, and replacing them by their multi-particle sector extensions, as illustrated in Fig. \ref{fig:transport3}.\\ For $\overline{\mathbf{S}}_1$ we get, \PA{as acting on some $\ket{\psi}^{(x,3)(x,2)(x,1)(x,0)}$}: